MuJSh/YuqiangZhangLab.github.io/_pages/ZYQ.md

 #### <b>SLECTED HONORS</b>

-2022 Early Career Geoscience Faculty Workshop: Teaching, Research and Managing Your Careeracceptance
+2022 <b>Early Career Geoscience Faculty Workshop: Teaching, Research and Managing Your Careeracceptance</b>
 One article (Shindell et al., 2020) listed as “ Top Cited Article 2020 - 2021”
 One article ( Parson et al., 2021 ) listed as a “ Editors’ Highlights of Social Science ” from Nature Communication
 One article ( Miyazaki et al., 2020 ) listed as * Top 10% most downloaded in 2020 for the journal